 For the animals retained in the 4, 2 and 1mm sieve fractions, data are required for the analysis of species diversity and also for the estimation of production of the community based on the method described by Edgar (1990a & b).
 Only production data are required from the 0.5mm sieve fraction.
 Edgar's method for estimating production avoids the need to weigh individuals but retains an element of size structuring in the calculation of production, by using the structuring of size classes based on sieve sizes.

-Ultimately, estimation of secondary production for the MAFCONS model will be based on separate estimates for the three benthic components: epifauna (all fauna retained in the 5mm sieve fraction of the beamtrawl, using the Jennings et al., (2001) modification of Brey (1990,1999)); infaunal macrofauna (all fauna retained in the 1, 2 & 4mm sieve fractions and as far as available the 0.5mm fraction of the grab samples, using a modified Edgar (1990a&b) method).
+Ultimately, estimation of secondary production for the MAFCONS model will be based on separate estimates for the three benthic components: epifauna (all fauna retained in the 5mm sieve fraction of the beam trawl, using the Jennings et al., (2001) modification of Brey (1990,1999)); infaunal macrofauna (all fauna retained in the 1, 2 & 4mm sieve fractions and as far as available the 0.5mm fraction of the grab samples, using a modified Edgar (1990a&b) method) and the infaunal meiofauna (meiofaunal cores from Box Corers, with the method to be developed).